MIC-DKFZ/autopet-3-submission/readme.md

 ### Training

-Training the model can be simply achieved by [downloading the pretrained checkpoint](https://zenodo.org/records/13753413) (Dataset619_nativemultistem) and running:
+Training the model can be simply achieved by [downloading the pretrained (not the final) checkpoint](https://zenodo.org/records/13753413) (Dataset619_nativemultistem) and running:

 ```bash
 nnUNetv2_train DATASET_ID_LESIONS 3d_fullres 0 -tr autoPET3_Trainer -p nnUNetResEncUNetLPlansMultiTalent -pretrained_weights /path/to/pretrained/weights/fold_all/checkpoint_final.pth